DoComplement/language_styles/notepad++/readme.md

-The xml files included in this repository are modified from MTA-Lua:
+The xml files included in this repository are modified from MTA-Lua.
+If you are interested in notepad++ autocompletion and the other modules offered, follow the link and corresponding instructions:
 `https://github.com/hamdyjs/mta-npp`